-The operations of the Company may require licenses and permits from various governmental authorities.
+The development and operation of a mine requires certain licenses and permits from various governmental authorities.
 Obtaining necessary permits and licenses can be a complex, time consuming process and the Company cannot be certain that it will be able to obtain necessary permits on acceptable terms, in a timely manner, or at all.
-The costs and delays associated with obtaining necessary permits and complying with these permits and applicable laws and regulations could stop, delay or restrict the Company from proceeding with the development of an exploration project or the development and operation of a mine.
+The costs and delays associated with obtaining necessary permits and complying with these permits and applicable laws and regulations could delay or restrict the Company from proceeding with the development of an exploration project or the development and operation of a mine.
 Any failure to comply with applicable laws and regulations or permits could result in interruption or closure of exploration, development, or mining operations, and/or fines, penalties, or other liabilities.
 The Company could also lose its mining concessions under the terms of its existing agreements.